Industrial Energy Monitoring in Manufacturing

 Act

-A key element of an ISO 50001 energy management program is the idea of continual improvement in energy performance.
-Therefore, the top management of an organization must have a process in place to periodically review and evaluate both the company’s current energy program and its energy performance.
+A key element of an ISO 50001 energy management program is the idea of continual and continuous improvement in energy performance.
+Therefore, the top management of an organization must have a process in place to periodically review.
+Then, evaluate both the company’s current energy program and its energy performance.
 Management must identify new opportunities, and take action for improvement.